SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 **D:** Cambion<br>

 ## Maleficence
-Tieflings with the [Maleficence](/2020/11/13/maleficence/).
+You start with the [Maleficence](/2020/11/13/maleficence/) spell.
 It is stored in your Psyche and you spend Spell Dice to cast them.

 <details markdown="1">
 <summary>How GLOG spells and doom work</summary>